plandes/util/doc/command-line.md

 name spaces.

 ## Tutorial

-Like the other documentation, this covers the command line API as a tutorial and points out the API for further perusing in a breadth first manner.
-As this API is build on the [configuration], please read or skim that documentation first.
-We'll start with a simple application and build it up, with the final version being the CLI [example] directory.
+This tutorial covers the command line API in a breadth first manner.
+Please read the [configuration] documentation first as this document builds on it.
+We will start with a simple application and build it up, with the final version being the CLI [example] directory.

 The remainder of the tutorial shows by example of how to use the framework.
-The working example code at the end of each sub section can be found in the [example] directory `example/cli`.
+The working example code at the end of each sub section can be found in the [example] directory.
 A more complete full example is given as a template as described in the main documentation [template section](../#template).

 ### Boilerplate